ATL-WDI-Curriculum/es6-1/README.md

 > [1, 2, 3, [4, 5, 6], 7, 8, 9]
 ```

-Notice that without the spread operator, the array doesn't just get the values of 'a'.
-It actually creates an array of a within the nums array.
+Notice that without the spread operator (in ES5), the array doesn't just add in the values from the 'a' array.
+It actually imports the whole array (at index 3) within the nums array, creating an array within an array.

 The spread operator will seamlessly add the two arrays together.